eurostat/NLP4Stat/Knowledge Database/README.md

 #### 1.5.
 Knowledge graph

-A knowledge graph can be created using the elements of the Knowledge_graph folder.
+A knowledge graph can be created using the notebook in the Knowledge_graph folder.
 Please see [dedicated readme file](https://github.com/eurostat/NLP4Stat/tree/testing/Knowledge%20Database/Knowledge_graph).

 ### 2. Virtuoso Bundle
 In order to launch the various part of the project from a Windows environment, please follow the procedure described in [Software Environment](https://github.com/eurostat/NLP4Stat/tree/testing/Software%20Environment).